meltyourface/blank/posts/Master-Mason-degree/Master-Mason-Initiation-Ritual-The-Winding-Staircase/index.md

 **Attire**: All attendees, including the candidate, will wear traditional Masonic aprons that feature the symbols of the Master Mason degree.
 Officers will also wear collars reflective of their positions.

-Ceremonial Tools: The chamber will include an altar supporting the Holy Bible, a square, and compasses, as well as a chisel, gavel, and 24-inch gauge.
+**Ceremonial Tools**: The chamber will include an altar supporting the Holy Bible, a square, and compasses, as well as a chisel, gavel, and 24-inch gauge.
 Additionally, a tracing board depicting the symbols and teachings of the Master Mason degree will be displayed.

 **Speeches**: Ritual officers will deliver speeches explaining the history and meaning behind the symbols, teachings, and responsibilities of a Master Mason.

-Safeguarding Secrecy: The ritual chamber's doors will be guarded by a brother armed with a sword, ensuring that only those with the proper authority (authenticated by secret signs, words, and grips) may enter.
+**Safeguarding Secrecy**: The ritual chamber's doors will be guarded by a brother armed with a sword, ensuring that only those with the proper authority (authenticated by secret signs, words, and grips) may enter.

 Ritual Outline: